 The Findbuch provides access to file holdings relating to National Socialist property seizure and restitution and compensation proceedings which are held at Austria’s State Archives and other cooperating archives.

-The Museum of Fine Arts (Kunsthistorisches Museum) in Vienna together with the Commission for Provenance Research is planning on launching a database on the index cards of the central depository regarding seized collections (“Die Karteien des Zentraldepots beschlagnahmter Sammlungen“).
+The Museum of Fine Arts (Kunsthistorisches Museum) in Vienna together with the Commission for Provenance Research launched a database on the index cards of the central depository regarding seized collections (“Die Karteien des Zentraldepots beschlagnahmter Sammlungen“).

 A list of artworks identified as confiscated by the Nazis and held in public collections in the Czech Republic.